 In the near future, new mobility services will include increased autonomy, journey sharing, mobility-as-a-service and a blurring of lines between private and public transport.
 ISCF funding encourages use of data to accelerate development of new mobility services, enabling the more effective operation of our transport system.
 There will also be continued investment for R&D and testbed infrastructure for connected and autonomous vehicles.

-The way we create our buildings has not changed substantially in 40 years and needs a drastic overhaul if it is to deliver the buildings that the UK needs.
+How we create our buildings has not changed substantially in 40 years and needs a drastic overhaul to deliver the buildings that the UK needs.
 Construction is currently expensive, often coming in over budget or delayed, and delivers and too many buildings waste energy.
 We need to transform construction to create affordable places to live and work that are safer, healthier and use less energy.
-By taking a lead in the UK, we can increase our ability to export.
+Taking the lead in the UK can increase our ability to export.
 Global demand for efficient buildings is rising rapidly, driven by the pressures of urbanisation, affordability, and the need to cut emissions.

 Clean Energy and Energy Revolution

 Global markets for clean and efficient industrial fuels, processes and materials are growing rapidly.
-ISCF will invest £162m in innovation for low carbon industry, and developing a new strategy for the bio-economy.
-Working with industry, there will be further market investment in clean and efficient technologies and process, including through all manufacturing Sector Deals, and through developing a new scheme to support investment in industrial energy efficiency.
+ISCF will invest £162m in innovation for low carbon industry and develop a new strategy for the bio-economy.
+Working with industry, there will be further market investment in clean and efficient technologies and processes, including through all manufacturing Sector Deals and through developing a new scheme to support investment in industrial energy efficiency.

 The Government recognises the need to invest and explore the application of data for better, more innovative health and care.
 For example, there are diseases that take many years to develop before presenting symptoms.
-Developing effective treatments – such as for pancreatic cancer which develops on average 14 years before symptoms present – becomes progressively harder.
-The challenge is to combine data created by UK researchers with real world evidence from our health service.
+Developing effective treatments – such as for pancreatic cancer, which develops on average 14 years before symptoms present – becomes progressively harder.
+The challenge is combining UK researchers’ data with real-world evidence from our health service.
 This will allow industry to create new products and services that will diagnose diseases earlier and help clinicians choose the best treatment for individual patients.
 Enabling innovation in this area will save lives, putting the UK at the forefront of a huge global diagnostics market.

 Transforming Food Production